-- 17.1 There are no listed buildings affected by the Scheme. - 17.2 Three heritage assets have been identified within the land affected by the S73 Bardon Link Road Planning Permission: a former Roman road along the line of Bardon Road and two 19th century railways, one extant and one disused. - 17.3 The approved Heritage Statement submitted with the Original Bardon Link Road Planning Application and the S73 Bardon Link Road Planning Application concluded that there is potential for these assets to be physically affected by the construction of the proposed development, although any impacts are unlikely to be significant. - 17.4 The Heritage Statement also indicates that, as the site of the proposed Bardon Link Road is of undeveloped, agricultural nature there is some potential for previously unrecorded archaeology to survive. - 17.5 There are no ancient monuments or listed buildings affected by the Scheme. - 17.6 The Scheme does not affect a conservation area, nor land owned by the National Trust. - 17.7 The Scheme does not impact on ecclesiastical or burial ground. - 17.8 The Scheme does not affect any common land or any area identified as public open space. - 17.9 The Scheme does not affect any Crown land.
+- 17.1 There are no listed buildings affected by the Scheme. - 17.2 Three heritage assets have been identified within the land affected by the S73 Bardon Link Road Planning Permission: a former Roman road along the line of Bardon Road and two 19th century railways, one extant and one disused. - 17.3 The approved Heritage Statement submitted with the Original Bardon Link Road Planning Application and the S73 Bardon Link Road Planning Application concluded that there is potential for these assets to be physically affected by the construction of the proposed development, although any impacts are unlikely to be significant. - 17.4 The Heritage Statement also indicates that, as the site of the proposed Bardon Link Road is of undeveloped, agricultural nature there is some potential for previously unrecorded archaeology to survive. - 17.5 There are no ancient monuments or listed buildings affected by the Scheme. - 17.6 The Scheme does not affect a conservation area, nor land owned by the National Trust, and no protected trees or hedgerows are affected and the location is outside of any floodplain. - 17.7 The Scheme does not impact on ecclesiastical or burial ground. - 17.8 The Scheme does not affect any common land, or any area identified as public open space. - 17.9 The Scheme does not affect any Crown land.